 Before cancer, I like to think I was a decent human being trying to do the right things, most days any way.
 I still try to live that way.

 For the most part, people are probably not all that different after a diagnosis than they were before.

 Sure, big changes come as a result of a diagnosis; we might learn, grow and adapt, but deep down does the core of who you were/are change all that much?
 Probably not.

 And without a diagnosis, a person still (hopefully) learns, grows and adapts doesn’t she?

 Before cancer, some people are saint-like, some people are jerks and most are somewhere in between.

 The same is true after a diagnosis.

-Cancer doesn’t necessarily transform a person into a new and improved version of yourself.
+Cancer doesn’t necessarily transform you into a new and improved version of yourself.

 The thing about this unspoken expectation is that it insinuates there should be some great life lesson to learn from having cancer.
 It implies there should be some great epiphany or sudden enlightenment about the meaning of life or whatever.

 In my mind, this borders on the cancer is a gift thinking which frankly, is beyond my comprehension.

 Perhaps it’s true, that after any life-changing experience, one might have a greater appreciation for life in general, or for the fragility of it anyway.
 Many attest to being more compassionate, less judgmental and more willing to reach out to others following a diagnosis.
 I like to think I am as well.
 Who doesn’t?

 And it’s certainly true for many (me included) that after a cancer diagnosis things change dramatically.

 But to assume somehow because of cancer you become a better person…I don’t buy it.

 Somehow, this expectation feels like yet another cancer obligation a person is supposed to fulfill, and going even further, I think this expectation might potentially be harmful to a person’s well-being.